fredgibbs/fredgibbs.github.io/courses/american-food/index-orig.md

 ## Student Learning Outcomes
-- Think and write critically about how various people at various times have discussed the concept of American food
+- Learn the broad contours of the history of American food
-- Identify and appreciate the various drivers of change with respect to food production and consumption in America
+- Appreciate the various drivers of change with respect to eating in America
-- Discuss and write critically about how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
+- Consider the intersection of food, culture, society
-- Understand how different historians construct very different histories of American food and its significance
+- Understand how different historians construct very different histories of American food

 ## Work Requirements and Grading

-### Given the compressed nature of the class, the main work/fun on which you will be evaluated is general engagement in our daily activities and conversation.
+### The main work/fun for this class is not in exams or essays or other stuff you might submit for a grade, but rather general engagement in our daily activities and conversation.

 - Thorough preparedness and engaged participation in every class meeting  (40%)
-- Pop quizzes and other in-class work (20%)
+- Pop quizzes and other in-class work that will be graded (20%)
-- 750-word book review (20%)
+- 750-word book review of either Kauffman or Twitty (20%)
 - "Final" Research project and presentation on something vaguely related to food history (20%)
 - I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all)
 - If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
 Rather than disappear, please come talk with me about how we can accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.